-European Solidarity Corps (formerly EVS)
+European Solidarity Corps in Germany

 In 2018 the European Solidarity Corps has replaced the European Voluntary Service (EVS).
 However, you may still be able to find information about the EVS on some websites.

-You have the possibility to serve your ESC in Germany in a non-profit project not only within the fields of environment, arts and culture, sports and leisure, but also in activities with children, young people or elderly.
-ESC volunteers do not have to bear any costs and do not need any language skills.
-Boards and lodging, travel costs, a language course, allowance and insurances will be covered by the EU.
+You have the possibility to serve your ESC in Germany in a non-profit project not only within the fields of environment, arts and culture, democracy, sports and leisure, but also in activities with children, young or elderly people or people with disabilities.
+ESC volunteers do not require language skills and do have to pay any costs.
+Accomodation, food, travel tickets, a language course and insurances will be covered by the EU.
 Furthermore, a support program is offered, and each volunteer will get a personal mentor.
-If you have completed your ESC in Germany, you will receive the YouthPass (www.youthpass.eu/en/about-youthpass/about/) – a certificate which validates your activities during your ECS.
+If you have completed your ESC in Germany, you will receive the Youth Pass.

 Important: The registration doesn’t guarantee a placement in a project.
-Therefore, we recommend looking for projects and organisations and apply directly to these.
+Therefore, we recommend actively looking for projects and organisations and apply directly to these.

 To participate in the ESC, you need both a supporting organisation in your home country and a host organisation in Germany.
 It’s easiest if you start by looking for a sending organisation, because generally sending organisations are happy to assist their volunteers in searching for a suitable host organisation.
 If you have found both organisations, one of the two will request the funding for your ESC project with their national agency.